Jennifer-JY/planner/README.md

 # Planview

+_This project is a work-in-progress.
+I’m continuously learning and improving it_

 ## Description

 PlanView is a calendar app inspired by the way I plan my own life.
 It provides a clean month overview and lets users click on individual dates to edit their daily content.